 Our Board of Directors may, in its sole discretion, subject to such conditions as it may determine and the receipt of certain representations and undertakings, prospectively or retroactively, waive the ownership limit or establish a different limit on ownership, or excepted holder limit, for a particular stockholder if the stockholder's ownership in excess of the ownership limit would not result in our being "closely held" within the meaning of Section 856(h) of the Code (without regard to whether the ownership interest is held during the last half of a taxable year) or otherwise would result in our failing to qualify as a REIT.
 As a condition of its waiver or grant of excepted holder limit, our Board of Directors may, but is not required to, require an opinion of counsel or IRS ruling satisfactory to our Board of Directors in order to determine or ensure our qualification as a REIT.
-Our Board of Directors has created an excepted holder limit for David Gladstone.
-The excepted holder limit, which our Board of Directors approved, allows David Gladstone to hold up to 33.3% by value or number of shares, whichever is more restrictive, of the outstanding shares of our capital stock, or 33.3% by value or number of shares, whichever is more restrictive, of our outstanding shares of capital stock outstanding shares of capital stock on treated as outstanding investors to collectively hold up to 9.8% in value of the aggregate of the outstanding shares of capital stock (excluding any outstanding shares of capital stock outstanding and the Gladstone Future Trust will hold approximately 29% of the number of shares of capital stock outstanding and the Gladstone Future Trust will hold approximately 16% of the number of shares of capital stock outstanding (which shares will be attributed to Mr. Gladstone for purposes of the REIT stock ownership diversification requirements).
-The Board of Directors will increase Mr. Gladstone's excepted holder limit pursuant to our articles of incorporation, allowing him and the Gladstone Future
+Our Board of Directors approved, allows David Gladstone to hold up to 33.3% by value or number of shares, whichever is more restrictive, of our capital stock, or 33.3% by value or number of shares, whichever is more restrictive, of our outstanding shares of our capital stock, or 33.3% by value of the aggregate of the outstanding shares of capital stock and certain qualified institutional investors to collectively hold up to 9.8% in value of the aggregate of the outstanding shares of our capital stock, or 17.0% by value or number of shares, whichever is more restrictive, of the outstanding shares of our capital stock, or 17.0% by value or number of shares, whichever is more restrictive, of the outstanding shares of our capital stock, or 17.0% by value or number of shares, whichever is more restrictive, of the outstanding shares of our capital stock, or 17.0% by value or number of shares, whichever is more restrictive, of the outstanding shares of our capital stock, or 17.0% by value or number of shares, whichever is more restrictive, of the outstanding shares of our capital stock, or 17.0% by value or number of shares, whichever is